 Day 1 – Nairobi: Upon arrival at the Jomo Kenyatta International Airport in Nairobi, you will be met by a representative and given a short safari briefing before being transferred to Karen Residence, ideally located in the leafy suburbs of Karen, Nairobi.
 Dinner will be served in the Club restaurant (at an additional cost) and you will have plenty of time to go through the material in your welcome pack and look forward to the journey ahead.
 Overnight at Karen Residence (B).

-Day 2 – Karen/Lake Elementaita: After breakfast, you will check out and meet your driver guide, who will transfer you for excursions in the surrounding Karen Suburbs.
+Day 2 – Karen/Lake Elementaita: After breakfast, you will check out and meet your driver-guide, who will transfer you for excursions in the surrounding Karen Suburbs.
 Your first stop during the tour is Giraffe Centre, where you will spend about an hour.
-The centre offers guests the unique experience of hand-feeding these gentle giants at eye level from a raised platform while watching the warthogs below snuffle around looking for titbits.
+The center offers guests the unique experience of hand-feeding these gentle giants at eye level from a raised platform while watching the warthogs below snuffle around looking for titbits.
 Thereafter, drive a short distance to Daphne Sheldricks’ Elephant Orphanage – where you will have an opportunity to visit the many baby elephants that have been rescued from threatening situations in Kenya’s various national parks and even get a chance to see the calves being fed and playing with the staff.

 You will then visit the Karen Blixen Museum: a chance to go back in time and discover the famous Karen Blixen’s house exactly as it was when she lived in Kenya.
 Located in an area which was once part of Karen Blixen’s vast coffee estate, ‘bogani’, the museum was Karen’s home from 1917 until 1931.
 The house and grounds were made famous by the film ‘Out of Africa’ and have been restored by the Danish community of Kenya.
 Visitors will have a glimpse of typical colonial life in Kenya at the turn of the twentieth century.